| Steve

 Track & Field Championships.
 Pre competed as a freshman in the

 3 mile.
+His performance

 was in doubt because he had cut his foot four days before the race.